ibm-cloud-docs/EventStreams/satellite_provisioning.md

     ```
     {: codeblock}

-    satloc_dal_c9ntbe5f0gmsm06ofoq0 is the scope, in which dal is the control region's short name and stands for region us-south, c9ntbe5f0gmsm06ofoq0 is the location ID.
+    `satloc_dal_c9ntbe5f0gmsm06ofoq0` is the scope, in which `dal` is the control region's short name and stands for the us-south region, `c9ntbe5f0gmsm06ofoq0` is the location ID.

 3. Create an authorization policy between the {{site.data.keyword.messagehub}} Satellite instance and the COS bucket.
-    Source is {{site.data.keyword.messagehub}} Satellite instance, target is COS bucket, role is Writer.
+    The source is the {{site.data.keyword.messagehub}} Satellite instance, the target is the COS bucket, and the role is Writer.
-    If the COS on Cloud instance is in a different account, ensure the authorization policy is created in COS instance's account and {{site.data.keyword.messagehub}} instance's account is set as the source account.
+    If the COS on Cloud instance is in a different account, ensure that the authorization policy is created in the COS instance's account and the {{site.data.keyword.messagehub}} instance's account is set as the source account.

     If the {{site.data.keyword.messagehub}} Satellite instance has not been provisioned, use the following command to provision the instance with the additional parameter.